Key Big 12 Questions For 2017

 Is it possible to be better with all the skill position issues?

-The Baker Mayfield off-field issues should be well in the rearview mirror by the start of the season, but he needs playmakers to work with.
+The Baker Mayfield off-field off-season issues are well in the rearview mirror, and he’s had time to adjust to the new head man as the head man – and vice versa for Lincoln Riley – but he needs playmakers to work with.

 With Samaje Perine and Joe Mixon gone, the running game will end up falling to the hot hand at the right time.
 Rodney Anderson has been around, but can he stay healthy?
 Can star recruits Kennedy Brooks and Trey Sermon rock right away?
 Is JUCO transfer Marcelias Sutton going to be ready out of the box?